 If the lamp is a China made lamp it may never clear up.
-The same methods can be tried as if it were a USA made lamp but your results may not be as good.
+The same methods can be tried as if it were an American made lamp but your results may not be as good.
 Newer China made lamps have responded better to filtering after being ran enough times, but filtering seems to change the flow of the wax.
 As of November 2010, Lava Lite claims to have fixed their issues with clouding in their lamps, but this has yet to be seen.
 Even after several promises Lava Lite still sells cloudy lamps to much of our heartache.
-As of 2012 Lava Lite looks to be improving quality back to what it used to be.

 How to filter a lava lamp

 To properly filter a lava lamp, you will need a ceramic filter such as the MSR MiniWorks.
 Dont get the EX filter as it has a carbon center.
 Any non-ceramic filter will not work because it will not filter down to about .2 microns.
 This means you cannot use a carbon filter, or a coffee filter.
 Keep in mind that the MSR MiniWorks filter pump comes with an optional carbon filter attachment.
 DO NOT USE THIS!
 It will remove some chemicals from the fluid that should not be removed.
+Also do not use any other filter such as a coffee filter because it will not filter the small particles suspended in the liquid that cause the clouding and will likely introduce fabric fibers into the liquid.
 The reasoning for using a ceramic filter is explained below.
-If you use a coffee filter then you are stupid for not listening and you deserve whatever happens to you!

 Filtering a lava lamp is simple, but there are some very important steps to follow to get crystal clear fluid.
 The reason lamps cloud up is because chemicals from the wax get released into the liquid due to shaking or age.
 Usually running a lamp many times will cause these chemicals to re-enter the wax, but if that does not work the only way to remove them is by using a ceramic filter.